DNA samples: When you have to give a sample

 Samples taken from suspects with their consent or by court order

-- If you're not charged, the police have to destroy the sample and records two years after the date the sample was taken, unless a judge allows a longer time.
+- you’re not charged, the police have to destroy the sample and records two years after the date the sample was taken, unless a judge allows a longer time.

-- If you're charged but the police withdraw the charge or you're found not guilty, the sample and records must be destroyed as soon as practicable.
+- you’re charged but the police withdraw the charge or you’re found not guilty, the sample and records must be destroyed as soon as practicable.

 Samples required by the police while you were under arrest or about to be charged

 The following explains what happens to your sample and DNA profile if the sample was taken by the police because they had arrested you for an imprisonable offence or because they intended to charge you with an imprisonable offence.
 In all cases the sample itself has to be destroyed as soon as practicable after a DNA profile is obtained from it.